-From Renee on March 6th, 2009 in General Remodel
+From Dean Dowd on March 06, 2009 in General Remodel

 Amir Sadighi, President of SC Construction, compares the Design-Build experience to shopping at Costco:

 Its kind of like going to Costco to get your tires changed, oil changed, order prescription glasses, print pictures, sign up for cell phone service, sign up for trips, buy foods and clothing, sample foods, and eat a meal, all in one place where all items and services have been prescreened and approved according to their standards, and the customers get everything at a discount.

 According to Amir, property owners, managers, and institutions opting for a Design-Build, one-stop-shopping experience bring their projects to reality in the most efficient way.